-- 1.4.31 Limitations to this HIA are outlined as follows; - Due to the size of the Core Strategy (over 200 pages), the time and resources were not available to appraise every aspect of the document.
-Rather, a general approach, using the evidence supplied within the HUDU Checklist and crossreferencing this with relevant Preferred Options was taken.
-This was considered to be the best way to undertake the HIA given the time and resources available. - As mentioned above, the strategic nature of the document and numbers of people potentially affected by the Core Strategy make consultation with all relevant stakeholders impractical.
-However, in order to combat this problem, initial consultation has been limited to internal officers from the Council and NHS.
-This report will then be published alongside the Core Strategy Preferred Options Report and comments invited from a wider range of stakeholders.
+- 1.4.32 Limitations to this HIA are: - due to the size of the Core Strategy (approximately 200 pages), time and resources were not available to appraise every aspect of the document.
+Rather, a general approach, using the evidence supplied within the HUDU Checklist and cross-referencing this with relevant policy was taken.
+This was considered to be the best way to undertake the HIA given the time and resources available; and - the strategic nature of the document and numbers of people potentially affected by the Core Strategy make consultation with all relevant stakeholders impractical.
+Initial consultation on this document has been limited to internal officers from the Council and NHS.
+It will be available to view as part of a range of supporting documents published to support the consultation on the Local Plan: Core Strategy Submission Document in November 2012.